 How Job Scraping Data Used?

 According to the report made by Gallup, 51% of employees keep an eye on new opportunities online and 58% of job seekers look for jobs online.
 In recent years, social media recruiting has become an essential way to seek quality hires as well.

 These needs for online recruiting resources give rise to the business of job boards and job aggregator websites.
 This kind of aggregator website is really making money.

 Job Data Uses in Practice

 - Fueling job aggregator sites with fresh job data.

 - Collecting data for analyzing job trends and the labor market.

-- Tracking competitors’ open positions, compensations, benefits plan to get yourself a leg up the competition.
+- Tracking competitors’ open positions and compensations to get yourself a leg up in the competition.